6 Ways to save hundreds, if not thousands of dollars, on your 2018 family travel on Cyber Monday

 5/Sign up for newsletters and follow on social media

 Once you’ve narrowed your choice of destinations, start stalking.
 Yes, stalking.
 Go to the website for the airline, hotel, resort, theme park or cruise line that you may want to use and sign up for its newsletter.
-(If you hate junk email, you can always unsubscribe in December.)
-Also follow those travel providers on Facebook, Instagram and Twitter, plus follow aggregate travel websites like Kayak or Hotwire.
+(If you hate junk email, you always can unsubscribe in December.)
+Also follow those travel providers on Facebook, Instagram, and Twitter, plus follow aggregate travel websites like Kayak or Hotwire.
 Sometimes exclusive deals will be offered through these social media platforms.
-For example, in 2015, HotelTonight gave new Instagram followers a secret discount code to use on purchased travel, according to Deal News.
+For example, one year, HotelTonight gave new Instagram followers a secret discount code to use on purchased travel, according to Deal News.

 Photo courtesy: William Iven